-Requirement \checkmark Is familiar with the requirements of the Transport Agency Guidelines, conditions of consent, the CWMP and any supporting plans (e.g. Chemical Treatment Plans).
+Plan Preparation Requirements $\checkmark$ Is familiar with the requirements of the Transport Agency Guidelines, conditions of consent, the CWMP and any supporting plans (e.g. Chemical Treatment Plans).
 Is familiar with expected site conditions and proposed construction methodologies relevant to this SCWMP.
 Is familiar with topographical lay of the surrounding land relevant to this SCWMP.
 Has completed a site visit relevant to this SCWMP.
-Guidance note: note date of visit.